-When application is determined the VA will send Concord University and Authorization and Certification of Entrance in Rehabilitation and Certification Status.
+When application is approved the VA will send Concord University an Authorization of Entrance into the Veteran Readiness and Employment Program.

-The Student needs to complete and submit a Veterans Coordinator card log on to:
+The student needs to complete and submit the digital Veterans Coordinator Card at

 If you have used your GI Bill at another institution and are changing majors or institutions (Chapter 30, 1606, 33 and 1607)

 How to Apply for Reserve or National Guard Tuition Assistance

 - Requests need to be submitted by May 1st for Fall Semester and by November 1st for the spring semester.
 Grades need to be submitted after you complete each semester to 1703 Coonskin Drive, Charleston, WV 25311 (304)-561-6361.

 - https://www.goarmyed.com/ (Army Reserves)